Thankfully I have never had to compromise my femininity.

 - There are those who will just come right out and ask if you are single and willing to get your gash smashed by any old member of the drill crew.
 When you say no, they will probably never talk to you again.

 - Finally, there are those who will do literally anything to avoid having to talk to you/walk past you/make eye-contact with you.
 They are TERRIFIED of anything with a uterus.
-I like to talk to them about my excruciatingly heavy periods.
+I like to talk to them about my excruciatingly heavy periods and the invasive processes involved when getting the coil fitted.

 Luckily, around 80% of the guys fall into the second category and I have made some genuine friends during my time in this job.
 Saying that, it is still quite awkward when you first arrive on a new rig, to the point where the only thing I want to do is hide away in the safety of my unit and drink tea.
-I have learned, however, that all this does is prolong the awkwardness so, instead, I go against every fibre of my being and force myself to talk to everyone at the first opportunity.
-I remember doing just that on my very first day in this job and recall a conversation I had with the derrickman that went exactly like this:
+I have learned, however, that all this does is prolong the awkwardness so instead I go against every fibre of my being and force myself to talk to everyone at the first opportunity.
+I remember doing just that on my very first day on a land job and recall a conversation I had with the derrickman that went exactly like this:

 DERRICKMAN: “Oh hey, I’m the derrickman.
 Just to warn you, we’re all a bit crazy on here.
 Last week one of the roughnecks was doing my head in so I did a big shit on the floor of the pit-room and threw it at him.
 Do you want to go to the cinema some time?”